ctn-waterloo/website/ctn_waterloo/content/research/syde-750/syde-556-course-outline.md

 _Prerequisites:_ Knowing how to program using matrices in some language (Python, MATLAB, or whatever) is highly recommended.
 Familiarity with calculus and linear algebra is required.

+_Discussion Forum:_ You can sign up [on piazza.com](https://piazza.com/) to talk about the assignments, etc.:

 **_Schedule_**:

 <table style="border: 1px solid black;" cellspacing="10">